Françoise Mouly: Resist!

+Mouly and Spiegelman worked as guest editors for a special women’s issue of the comics tabloid Smoke Signal after being asked by editor Gabe Fowler, owner of the Brooklyn comics shop Desert Island.
+The mother and daughter duo created a website to make an open call for submissions that received over a thousand contributions.

+The 40 page edition included original cartoons and graphics created by over 100 women, as well as 20 men and non-binary people.
+Some of these works were created by well-known cartoonists like Alison Bechdel, Lynda Barry, and Emil Ferris, while others were made by non-professional cartoonists.

 Recognition

 Mouly has had a deep impact on the publishing practices of the comics world, though her name is not well known due to the behind-the-scenes nature of her work and the prominence of her Pulitzer Prize-winning husband.
 To comics critic and historian Jeet Heer, sexism has also played a role in minimizing the acknowledgment she receives.
 In 2013, Drawn & Quarterly associate publisher Peggy Burns called Mouly "one of the most influential people in comics for 30 years."

 In 1989 Mouly and Spiegelman were recognized for their design work on Charles Burns' Hardboiled Defective Stories, which was given the Harvey Awards' Special Award for Excellence in Presentation.
 In 1991, Mouly and Spiegelman were recognized for their work on Raw when they were given the Harvey Award for Best Anthology.
 Mouly and Spiegelman's The TOON Treasury of Classic Children's Comics was nominated for the 2010 Eisner Award for Best Publication for Kids.

 In 2011, the French government recognized Mouly as a Knight of the Legion of Honour (as her father had been), and the Society of Illustrators bestowed on her the Richard Gangel Art Director Award.
 At the ninth Carle Honors Awards in 2014 the Eric Carle Museum of Picture Book Art granted Mouly the Bridge Award for promoting children's literature.

 Jeet Heer published a biography of Mouly in 2013 titled In Love with Art: Françoise Mouly's Adventures in Comics with Art Spiegelman.
 Mouly's daughter Nadja interviewed her and Mouly's mother Josée for the memoir I'm Supposed to Protect You from All This.
 In 2015, Mouly was the recipient of Smithsonian Magazine's American Ingenuity Award for Education.